meta-rust/meta-rust/README.md

 ## What works:

  - MACHINE="beaglebone" (TARGET_SYS=arm-poky-linux-gnueabi)
- - Building rust-native, rust-cross, rust-hello-world
+ - Building rust-native, rust-cross, rust-hello-world, cargo-native
+ - Running/using all of these except rust-hello-world

 ## What doesn't:

- - building cargo-native (Using a local cargo install from somewhere else works just fine).
+ - Probably some of the untested things

 ## What's untested:

  - cargo, rust (built for target)
- - running anything
+ - running rust-hello-world on target
  - Other TARGETs

 ## TODO